 - Blues – Blue jean blues (light through dark) are best.
 Avoid turquoise shades.

 - Greens – all shades are acceptable (our research on green dyes is not yet complete)

 - Tan & Browns – all shades are acceptable

 - Grey – all shades are acceptable.

-- Black – The most expensive dye, avoid it’s use except in small quantities such as accessories.
-Talk to us before you plan entire garments of black wool please.
+- Black – The most expensive dye of the period but also the most desired.
+Generally avoid it’s use except in small quantities such as accessories.
+Talk to us before you plan garments of black wool please.

 Choosing the correct 100% wool fabric is tough, especially if you are somewhat new to fabric shopping.
 You can always mail or bring swatches to Lara for advice.
 We can also mail you swatches to help you shop and identify wool weaves.
 I apologize for the complexity of selecting a correct wool fabric.
 It is difficult to simplify.

 - 100% wool “Broadcloth” – a classic plain weave, comes in many weights